 - See also: java-bytecode, jruby, jython, ruby, python, clojure, groovy, scala, kotlin, android

-- I have 17 facts about Java Virtual Machine. what would you like to know? email me and let me know how I can help.
+- Have a question about Java Virtual Machine not answered here?
+Email me and let me know how I can help.